Catherine Edith Macauley Martin

-Catherine Edith Macauley Martin (1848 – 15 March 1937) was an Australian novelist who used the pseudonyms M.C. or Mrs Alick MacLeod, or published anonymously.
+Catherine Edith Macauley Martin (1848 – 15 March 1937) was an Australian novelist who used the pseudonyms M.C. and Mrs Alick MacLeod, also published anonymously.

 Biography

 Martin was born in Ben Mohr Estate, Snizort, Isle of Skye, Inverness-shire in 1847, the fourth and youngest daughter of Samuel Nicholson Mackay and Janette Mackay, (née McKinnon) (died 23 June 1891) emigrated to South Australia in 1855 and shortly after moved to Naracoorte where many Scottish farmers had settled.
 Her father died in 1856, and little is known of how the family survived and how the children were educated, but Martin certainly had a grounding in French and German.
 It was common in such circumstances for a well-educated widow to run a small school from home, providing both a family income and education for her own children.
 By 1874, she was living at Mount Gambier, where she and her sister Mary ran a school for girls.
 In that year she published at Melbourne a volume of poems The Explorers and other Poems, credited to 'M.C.', and her name remained unknown to the public, though she had published poems and verse translations in the Adelaide and Mount Gambier newspapers from 1868 or earlier.
 She came to Adelaide, where she befriended Catherine Helen Spence and did journalistic work, including serial stories, The Moated Grange in 1877 and A Bohemian Born as "M.C." for the Christmas period 1878.
 In 1877 she was appointed a clerk in the Education Department, an unusual job for a woman, and welcomed, but lost it in 1885, three years after her marriage, a case of discrimination, suggests the Oxford Companion.

 In 1882, she married Frederick Martin, an accountant for the Alma goldmine near Waukaringa, where they lived for a time.

-In 1890, she published anonymously An Australian Girl, a novel which was favourably reviewed and in 1891, went into a second edition.
+In 1890, she published anonymously An Australian Girl, a novel which was favourably reviewed, and in 1891 went to a second edition.
 This was followed in 1892 by The Silent Sea, based on her experiences at Waukaringa, and published as "Mrs Alick MacLeod".
 Her mother died in Mount Gambier in 1891.
 Catherine and Frederick Martin undertook two extensive tours of Europe in 1890–1904 and 1904–1907, during which she wrote a series of articles, Vignettes of Travel, for the Melbourne Age and Leader, also picked up by the (Boorowa, New South Wales) News.
 She also published a serial story At a Crisis for the Adelaide Observer April–June 1900.

 She drew on her travel experiences again for her next novel, The Old Roof Tree: Letters of Ishbel to Her Half-brother, Mark Latimer, a series of essays in letter-form, published in 1906.
 Some are supposed to be written from London, others from a cathedral town, while others describe a tour on the continent.